iPhone “no-sound” problem is one of the most common alongside with non-working iPhone camera. If you have one of the following problems:

 You might have paired with a Bluetooth headset that is nearby.
 So you can’t hear the sound without this device.
 Turn Bluetooth off (choose Settings > General > Bluetooth) to unpair with a headset.

-7. Restore an old version
+7. Restore an old version with speakers working

 If you did a backup of a totally working iPhone system, you may switch back to it.
 Note that any pictures, media, and contacts you added after this backup will be removed.
 Go to Settings > iCloud.
 Choose Storage & Backup and pick up the backup you want to restore.
 Alternatively, you may restore an iPhone copy via iTunes.